blaghislain/onefinity-post-processors/Fusion PRO and Original Series/README.md

 Menu | [Overview](#overview) | [Components](#components) | [Procedures](#procedures) |
 __________________________
 ## <a name="Important">Important</a>
 Having migrated to a Onefinity Elite machine I now have limited capabilities to fully support and test the community post processor for PRO and Original Series.
+Anyone wanting to take over is welcome.
 __________________________
 ## <a name="overview">Overview</a>
 The 'Fusion' folder is part of 'onefinity-community-post-processors' GitHub Package.